• Skip to primary navigation

 Instructions

-• In a dutch oven (or large pot), heat oil over medium-high then add sausage, carrots, celery, onions and red pepper and cook until sausage is browned and veggies are slightly softened (about 5 minutes).
-Sprinkle in flour and add garlic then cook for an additional 3 minutes, stirring to combine flour with the remaining oil.
+• Heat based ingredients.
+In a dutch oven (or large pot), heat oil over medium-high then add sausage, carrots, celery, onions and red pepper and cook until sausage is browned and veggies are slightly softened (about 5 minutes).

-• Add shrimp and bay scallops 6-8 min before serving so as not to over cook. *Be sure seafood is fully cooked before serving.
+• Add seafood. shrimp and bay scallops 6-8 min before serving so as not to over cook. *Be sure seafood is fully cooked before serving.

-• Serve gumbo hot, over cooked rice.
+• Serve.
+Spoon gumbo hot, over warm cooked rice.

 Video